Photo by Katya Nicholas

 These Books.
 I read a lot.
 When I was a kid, I’d get ridiculously bored if my mom dragged me around doing errands – but if I had a book in my hand, I could be patient for hours.
 It’s no different now.
 I suppose I could let my mind wander or meditate, but I’d rather be reading.
 Here are some of my favorite business books of all time – the ones I consider classics in the field.
 I could read these again and again.
 They include: Keith Ferrazzi’s Never Eat Alone; Jeffrey Pfeffer’s Power: Why Some People Have It and Others Don’t; Robert Cialdini’s Influence: The Psychology of Persuasion; and Chip and Dan Heath’s Made to Stick: Why Some Ideas Survive and Others Die.
 A new favorite is Guy Spier’s The Education of a Value Investor: My Transformative Quest for Wealth, Wisdom, and Enlightenment.

 I hope you’ve enjoyed these resources.
-If you’d like to delve even deeper, feel free to check out the 400+ free articles on my website, or read my books Reinventing You, Stand Out, and the newest member of the family, Entrepreneurial You.
+If you’d like to delve even deeper, feel free to check out the 700+ free articles on my website, or read my books Reinventing You, Stand Out, Entrepreneurial You, and the latest - The Long Game.
 Thanks and good luck.